darkdragon-001/gedit-markdown/README.md

 To use Markdown snippets, activate the plugin *Snippets* in *Edit > Preferences > Plugins*.
 Then, go to *Tools > Manage Snippets...* to see the possibilities.

-### External tool *Export to HTML*
+### Converters (external tools)

+The following tools are included:

+- Export to HTML
+- Export to PDF

 To use the external tool, activate the plugin *External Tools* in *Edit > Preferences > Plugins*.
 Then, go to *Tools > External Tools > Export to HTML* to access the tool.
 The keyboard shortcut *Ctrl+Alt+h* does the same.
-The code of the currently opened Markdown file or the selection will be converted in HTML, and the result will be put in a new document.
+The code of the currently opened Markdown file or the selection will be converted in HTML/PDF, and the result will be put in a new document.

 To edit the tool, go to *Tools > Manage External Tools...*.